rulatir/tree-utils/README.md

 The `tree-state` script uses `git` to generate a compressed identity of the tree state.
-Abstractly, the state of the tracked subset of the tree is fully (if somewhat redundantly) identified by the combination of the following bits of information:
+Abstractly, the state of the tracked subset of the tree is fully (if somewhat redundantly) identified by the combination of the following pieces of information:
 - current HEAD commit hash (output of `git rev-parse HEAD`)
 - changes and deletions (output of `git diff HEAD --name-status`), together with hashes of the files listed